“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 - Net operating income (NOI) is calculated by subtracting operating expenses (excluding the mortgage) from income.

-- Internal rate of return (IRR) estimates the interest or return received for each dollar invested in a rental property over the holding period.
+- Internal rate of return (IRR) estimates the interest or return received for each dollar invested in a rental property over the entire holding period.

 Of course, keeping accurate track of every expense helps a real estate investor to claim every possible tax deduction to keep more profit instead of unnecessarily giving money to the government.